 In the film, Harley Quinn forms an alliance with two vigilantes, Black Canary and Huntress, and also teams up with Gotham City detective Renee Montoya (Rosie Perez).
 Their goal is to protect young Cassandra Cain (Ella Jay Basco) from a guy named Roman Sionis.
 Batman fans know him better as Black Mask, a vicious crime boss who has claimed Gotham City as his turf.
 With Ewan McGregor in the role and from his appearance in the trailer, we expect Sionis to be a magnetic, compelling figure.

 In DC comics and even on TV shows like "Arrow," a few different women have operated under the Black Canary name.
 We don't know precisely who this Black Canary will be, but a few traits are common to almost every version of the character.
-Black Canary is an amazing fighter, and has a sonic cry that acts as a unique tactical combat option.
+Black Canary is an amazing fighter, and has a sonic cry that acts like a unique tactical combat option.
 The alter-ego of Huntress, meanwhile, is Helena Bertinelli, the daughter of a mafia figure.
 She's often like a more angry and dangerous version of Batman.

 Harley Quinn’s toxic relationship with the Joker was an important aspect of her mythology for a long time.
 That changed in recent years, as Harley gradually broke away from the Clown Prince of Crime and became her own character.
 The closing scene of SUICIDE SQUAD seemed to hint at a long future for the couple when Harley was broken out of prison by the Joker.
 BIRDS OF PREY, however, puts an end to their relationship.